DamarisLa/SimiSTR/README.md

 #### Important: [GangSTR Bedfile](https://github.com/gymreklab/GangSTR#tr-regions---regions)
 The main function need a calculation startposition-1 when reading and start position +1 when working with GangSTR bedfiles.
-Please set the GangSTR flag as 1 in case a gangstr-file is used, else it is assumed that the startpositions in the bedfile are 0-based.
+Please set the GangSTR flag as 1 in case a gangstr-bedfile is used, else it is assumed that the startpositions in the bedfile are 0-based.
-!It is important to be aware of the meaning of the start-position in the bedfile one uses, and adapt the code if nessesary!
+(The correct start usually will be found even if the 0-flag is not set.
+However it increases chances for errors) !It is important to be aware of the meaning of the start-position in the bedfile one uses, and adapt the code if nessesary!

 ### Future Improvements
 - Implementation is linear.
 Fasta reader is a bottle neck.
 Future improvement will be threading before fasta-reader, that chromosome will be run parallel, than after each other.
-- Improvements in structure and function delegation
-- Improvements in parameter handling
-- Parameter to submit if a bedfile-start-position is +1 oder not, and automatically deals with it
-- Parameter to submit min/max possible change of expansion of an STR
-- Parameters in Config-File
-- Implementation will be changed.
-Position search like until know, however, if region cannot be found in certain window, or only 1 repeat can be found in that windoe, try to do a smith-waterman for a slightly increased region. (?) (it is a vage idea to solve the issue with overlapping regions)